ideabuild2014! Too Close to Call

 - A team can consist of 1-5 students.

-- You must register your idea/venture AND team (if applicable) and submit a completed Concept Form (see below for more instructions and Form) by 5PM, Friday, March 7th.
+- You must register your idea/venture AND team (if applicable) and submit a completed Concept Form (see below for more instructions and Form) by TBD.

-- You must submit your PowerPoint presentation by Noon, Tuesday, March 18th (see below for more instructions).
+- You must submit your PowerPoint presentation (see below for more instructions) by TBD.

 Please register your idea and team, if applicable, and download the Concept Form.
 Complete the Concept Form as it pertains to your idea (research should be done prior to submitting your answers) and submit it via the Hiram PitchBurner site.